igor-couto/register-api/README.md

 - .NET 6.0
 - Azure deployment and configuration
-- CI/CD with github actions
+- CI/CD with github workflows and actions
 - Authentication
 - JWT Authorization with claims
 - Refresh Token